sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dawn-intro-rails/README.md

 ## Routing (10m)

-In `routes.rb` we write logic to map our paths to controllers we will make.
+In `config/routes.rb` we write logic to map our paths to controllers we will make.
 See the image below for how the controller actions match up with their respective url paths and HTTP verbs (which combine to define a route).

 ![Rails Routing](./restful-routing-rails.png)

 Let's say when a user sends a `GET` request to the root route, `/`, we want the `WelcomeController`'s `index` method to run.
 In order to do that we could write:

-`route.rb`
+`config/routes.rb`

 ```ruby
 get "/" => "welcome#index"`